 On 5 July 2017, the European Court of Human Rights notified Yücel’s lawyers that his application has been communicated to the Turkish government and that it gave the government until 24 October 2017 to present its defense.
 It also announced that the German government has been invited to state its opinion on the application of Yücel, a national of both Turkey and Germany.

-The first hearing in trial of Yücel was held in his absence on 28 June 2018 at the Istanbul 32nd High Criminal Court.
+The first hearing of Yücel’s trial was held in his absence on 28 June 2018 at the 32nd High Criminal Court of Istanbul.
 Yücel’s lawyer requested his immediate acquittal saying he was on trial for his journalistic activities.
 The court rejected the request for Yücel’s acquittal, although it agreed that Yücel can give his defense statement abroad.
-The next hearing in the case will be held on 20 December 2018.